3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/AntsdrE310_fmcomms.md

 Among the provided materials, there is a tool for burning images, win32diskimager.
 Users can install the tool and then use it to burn images.
 Burning images on the Windows platform is very simple.
 Users only need to use the burning tool, select the .img image to be burned, and then select the SD card device to be burned, and then click Write to burn the image.
 ![e310](./ANTSDR_E310_Reference_Manual.assets/windows_win32diskimage.png)

-After waiting for the burning to be completed, the user also needs to copy the files in the boot_file in the data to the BOOT partition of the SD card.
+After waiting for the burning to be completed, the user also needs to copy the startup file in the boot_file file in the network disk data provided by microphase to the BOOT partition of the SD card.

 ### ●linux
 Burning images in Ubuntu